litmuschaos/v1-litmus-docs/docs/getstarted.md

 `chaosengine.yaml` and update the values of `applabel` , `appns`, `appkind` and `experiments` as per your choice.
 Change the `chaosServiceAccount` to the name of service account created in above previous steps.

+<strong> NOTE:</strong> To learn more about the various fields in the ChaosEngine spec and their supported values, refer to [Constructing ChaosEngine](#chaosengine-concepts.md)

 [embedmd]:# (https://raw.githubusercontent.com/litmuschaos/chaos-charts/master/charts/generic/container-kill/engine_nginx_getstarted.yaml yaml)
 ```yaml
 apiVersion: litmuschaos.io/v1alpha1